ManiAm/Trigger-Talk/README.md

         "model_engine_stt": "openai_whisper",            # STT engine to use
         "model_name_stt": "small.en",                    # Name of the specific model to load "target_latency": 100,                           # Desired processing latency (in milliseconds)
-        "silence_duration": 3                            # Duration of silence (in seconds) to stop recording }
+        "silence_duration": 3,                           # Duration of silence (in seconds) to stop recording "hotword_audio": "bell_1.wav",                   # Optional WAV file to play when a wake word is detected "silence_audio": "bell_1.wav"                    # Optional WAV file to play when silent is detected }

 Once initialized, the hotword service actively listens for any of the specified hotwords.
 When a hotword is detected, the service notifies the client through the WebSocket connection.
 It then enters a full recording mode, capturing the user's speech until silence is detected.
 The `silence_duration` parameter allows clients to control how long the service should detect silence before it considers the speech session complete.
 After recording, the audio is sent to the STT engine for transcription.
 Once the transcription is complete, the final transcribed text is sent back to the client.